russjudge/ArtemisManager/README.md

 	-- Instructions: If installing a lower version, first uninstall Artemis SBS, then install the lowest base install you have (lower than the desired version to install), then install update.
 	--    Installing 2.x requires first installing the 2.0 install.
 Installing 1.x will need a full install version of 1.x that is lower than the desired version.

--- Document possible issues with the Windows Firewall, and ways to fix Windows Firewall, including setting to being on Private network, adding rules,
-	and finally, when all else fails, disabling Windows Firewall.
 -- Upon release, document future plans, and request input for enhancements and for prioritizing, and for bug reports.
 This first release version requires
 	all of the above TODO items done first and will be noted as version 0.x and as a beta version.
 Version 1.0 will be release upon completion of Phase 2, which will also note that an automated way of submitted mods is under development, and to submit mods to me via URL link in the forum post.